benaytms/pswrd/README.md

 (login)=(password)

-This script was made mainly for practicing and not for actual use, but if you want to you can create a desktop application and associate it with the python file, it's fairly simple to do.
+This script was made for practice and not for actual use

 #### ***Dependencies***